 As I've tried to stress in this chapter, the scale of the imported file(s) is immaterial.
-Knowing the unit of measure is crucial.
+Knowing the unit of measure for the incoming file is crucial.
 Sometimes, it's not possible to know for sure, in which case you need to check the size of the objects you've imported.
 Find an object in the garden about which you know the size (or approximate size) or can make an educated guess.
 If there are doorways marked on the plan, that's a good starting point.
 Otherwise, look for a gate or a path and measure its width.

-- From the Dims/Notes tool set, select the Tape Measure tool. - Click on the left of the French doors in the center of the house.
+- 1. From the Dims/Notes tool set, click the Tape Measure tool. - Click on the left of the French doors in the center of the house.
 Then click on the right of the doorway.
-The Tape Measure tool is showing you the length of the doorway.
-In this example, my Vectorworks units are set to millimeters, so this doorway is 2520 mm wide (see the blue figures to the right of the door inside the blue box or "data bar").
+The Tape Measure tool displays the length of the doorway in the data bar.
+In this example, my Vectorworks units are set to millimeters.

+- so this doorway is 2520 mm wide (see the blue figures to the right of the door inside the blue box or "data bar").
 This seems a reasonable size for French doors.
-Later in this chapter, we will look at rectifying the situation if the imported file is not the correct size.

-Click on the Selection tool.
+Later in this chapter, we will look at rectifying the situation if the imported file is not the correct size. - Click on the Selection tool.